seal-codes/webapp/ARCHITECTURE.md

 ### Document Hash Generation

-Zign.codes uses a multi-layered hash approach to balance security with resilience to modifications:
+seal.codes uses a multi-layered hash approach to balance security with resilience to modifications:

 ```mermaid
 flowchart LR